If agreed upon by all necessary parties, Wrigley Field could have a new look in 2014.

-The most notable improvement of the $300 million renovation is the 6,000 square foot video board positioned behind the left field stands, three times larger than the current center field scoreboard.
+The most notable improvement of the $300 million renovation is the 6,000 square foot video board positioned behind the left field stands, three times larger than the current center field scoreboard, other renovations include the kitchen and bath remodeling in St. Louis, which will be the last getting done.
 Wrigley Field has lagged behind the rest of Major League Baseball in this regard, relying on the manual scoreboard in center field and personal scorekeeping for far too long.

 The proposed scoreboard will also be equipped with light banks to accommodate 40 night games in 2014.

 Other improvements in the proposal include increasing concourse bathrooms by 45 percent in size, larger concession and kitchen areas for Wrigley Field employees, as well as expanded clubhouses, batting tunnels and training facilities.